goldfish-dave/ember-rails-demo/README.md

 Implementation Notes:

 *   Serialization of JSON is done via [Active_Model_Serializers](https://github.com/josevalim/active_model_serializers).
 Currently requires a "scope" (that is, current_user-like object), hence the anemic user inclusion.
-*   Rails 3-style Responders don't play well with Batman validation (usually doesn't matter since you would have client side validators too), note the server-side controller implementation.
-Pagination also needed some changes in the controller.
 *   Pusher token expired.

 Awesomeness: